ArmyNavy Burger + Burrito

 Better control and great savings

-With LS Nav, ArmyNavy has reduced errors, eliminated time-consuming manual tasks and got its business under control.
+With the LS Retail software solution, ArmyNavy has reduced errors, eliminated time-consuming manual tasks and got its business under control.

 Sales and stock control

 Now that all stores and departments are connected through the system, monitoring of sales and stock is much easier.
 The IT team doesn’t have to physically go to each store to manually update the POS, and prices and product updates can be rolled out quickly, straight from headquarters.
 Accounting can generate financial reports faster, enabling management to make timely, informed decisions.

 ArmyNavy also decreased the cost of manpower, as the automations reduce the need for manual rekeying of data.
 To get even more savings, the company deployed their LS Retail software license in the cloud.
 This frees them from the high maintenance cost of servers, reduces the need for internal IT manpower, and guarantees 24/7 security from a data center.